 Strictly speaking, not all the products listed in these tables are inventory sources (particularly in the later tables).
 However, they are all data sources that can provide data for FlexNet Manager Suite to use in license compliance calculations.

-Note: For supported versions of these products, please review the Release Notes for the current version of FlexNet Manager Suite.
+Note: For supported versions of these products, please review the FlexNet Manager Suite System Requirements and Compatibility on Flexera HelpNet for the current version of FlexNet Manager Suite.

 Inventory Sources